Kitware/CMake/Help/prop_tgt/UNITY_BUILD.rst

   problems with specific files than disabling unity builds for an entire target.

+* Projects can set :prop_tgt:`UNITY_BUILD_UNIQUE_ID` to cause a valid C-identifier to be generated which is unique per file in a unity build.
+This can be used to avoid problems with anonymous namespaces in unity builds.

 * The :prop_tgt:`UNITY_BUILD_CODE_BEFORE_INCLUDE` and
   :prop_tgt:`UNITY_BUILD_CODE_AFTER_INCLUDE` target properties can be used to inject code into the unity source files before and after every